nextgis/docs_ngweb/source/webmaps_admin.rst

    :align: center
    :width: 16cm

-   Layers tab of Create Resource dialog.
+   "Layers" tab of the "Create Resource" dialog

 "Enabled" checkbox sets default visibility of a layer.